Unidata/netcdf-c/docs/nczarr.md

 # NCZarr versus Pure Zarr. {#nczarr_purezarr}

-The NCZARR format extends the pure Zarr format by adding extra keys such as ''\_NCZARR\_ARRAY'' inside the ''.zarray'' object.
+The NCZARR format extends the pure Zarr format by adding extra attributes such as ''\_nczarr\_array'' inside the ''.zattr'' object.
-It is possible to suppress the use of these extensions so that the netcdf library can read and write a pure zarr formatted file.
+It is possible to suppress the use of these extensions so that the netcdf library can write a pure zarr formatted file.
+But this probably unnecessary since these attributes should be readable by any other Zarr implementation.
-This is controlled by using ''mode=zarr'', which is an alias for the ''mode=nczarr,zarr'' combination.
+But these extra attributes might be seen as clutter and so it is possible to suppress them when writing using *mode=zarr*.

-The primary effects of using pure zarr are described in the [Translation Section](@ref nczarr_translation).
+Reading of pure Zarr files created using other implementations is a necessary compatibility feature of NCZarr.

-There are some constraints on the reading of Zarr datasets using the NCZarr implementation.
+This requirement imposed some constraints on the reading of Zarr datasets using the NCZarr implementation.
 1. Zarr allows some primitive types not recognized by NCZarr.
 Over time, the set of unrecognized types is expected to diminish.
 Examples of currently unsupported types are as follows: